Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 ## CODE
  * Responsive Design course on Youtube for responsive code in CSS
- * Everybody on slack for pointing me to W3Schools for more in-depth guides to the uses of HTML and CSS
+ * W3Schools for more in-depth guides to the uses of HTML and CSS

 ## ACKNOWLEDGEMENTS
 * Code institute for the Tutors on the course.